GuJEMSAdTech/gujemsiossdk/README.md

 See this [Google Developers Blog Post](http://googleadsdeveloper.blogspot.no/2015/08/handling-app-transport-security-in-ios-9.html) for details.

+## Options
+The GUJAdUtils instance provides global options for the sdk:

+-NonPersonalizedAdsStatus with setNonPersonalizedAds method

+In case of users opting out of personalized ads served by G+J e|MS, please set [GUJAdUtils setNonPersonalizedAds:true] on every app view.

 ## New in 3.1.x: Inflow Video Ads

 In version 3.1.x we added a new feature: Inflow Video Ads.